simrankaware/simrankaware/README.md

 I'm currently interested in Full Stack Development, and am the Co-Founder, COO and Software Engineer @huscle <br>

-I'm drawn to machine learning, full-stack development and robotics and I like to code in Java and C. I am proficident in Scala, Kotlin, Haskell, TypeScript and JavaScript.
+I'm drawn to machine learning, full-stack development and robotics and I like to code in Java and C. I am proficient in Scala, Kotlin, Haskell, TypeScript and JavaScript.

 You can reach out to me on my LinkedIn :)